grahamhome/llm-ant-farm/README.md

 - Go beyond the Stanford experiment:
     - Introduce adversarial relationships between agents e.g. competition for scarce resources & observe behavior
     - Create a unique LLM instance for each agent trained on that agent's memories & prompt it for agent actions & dialog.
 (Solve problem of only using some memories for each action/dialog prompt).
 Retrain each LLM with new memories each night.
+    - Give agents goals / problems to solve & resources they can use to solve them.

 ## Requirements
 This program is composed of two top-level component types: